beerose/blog/content/posts/finish-side-projects/post.md

 - Praise what you already learned.
 - Don't look at your abandoned side project as a failure, but notice all the things you accomplished along the way.
 - Did you have fun?
 Or did you grow as a developer?

-If you got something out of it, then it's a victory.
+If you got something out of it, then it's a victory!